-Whether a classic model with a fat lever you pull to kick your feet out, or some modern sitter with a built-in mini fridge and shiatsu massage, the recliner is the #dadseat of choice.
+Whether a classic model with a fat lever you pull to kick your feet out, or some modern sitter with a built-in mini fridge and shiatsu massage, the recliner chair is the #dadseat of choice.
 But, as is the case with your chair’s ass-groove, it didn’t just form itself.
 The recliner has a long and glorious history.
 Here’s how it happened. (“Sit back and relax” is implied).

 The World’s First Recliners

-History indicates that chaise lounges and daybeds – early forerunners to common recliners – have been around since ancient Egypt.
+History indicates that chaise lounges and daybeds – early forerunners to common recliner chairs – have been around since ancient Egypt.
 In fact, many depictions of Greek gods and goddesses show them sprawled out on noticeably decadent daybeds called “klines.”
 Through their evolution, the chaise lounge and daybed stood for luxury and wealth.
 And probably the feeding, and subsequent vomiting, of many fine grapes.

 The Real Tooth About Recliners